 - 1. Communicate effectively with fellow workers, contract service personnel, and employer through written and/or oral communications. - 2.
-Use reference text, machine manuals, Internet, and peers to access information in solving problems in a timely manner. - 3.
-Demonstrate the critical thinking skills necessary to install, modify, troubleshoot, and repair air conditioning, heating, and refrigeration systems. - 4.
-Assist during installation, testing, maintenance, and repair of renewable energy PV/Solar thermal systems. - 5.
+Demonstrate the critical thinking skills necessary to install, modify, troubleshoot, and repair air conditioning, heating, and refrigeration systems. - 3.
 Manage responsibilities of an entry-level technician by managing time effectively, working effectively with diverse populations, demonstrating dependability, and completing tasks satisfactorily.